COMPARE TO OTHER COMPONENTS

 Converting Excel Files to PDF and HTML with Aspose.Cells

-Aspose.Cells for .NET is capable of converting spreadsheets to PDF, XPS & HTML formats while maintaining the highest visual fidelity.
-The conversion process is simple yet reliable, thus making API the perfect choice for organizations that need to exchange documents in any of the industry-standard formats.
-The following code demonstrates how to convert Excel Files to PDF and HTML via Aspose.Cells.
-Add the following code:
+Aspose.Cells for .NET can convert spreadsheets to PDF, XPS, & HTML formats while maintaining the highest visual fidelity.
+The conversion process is simple yet reliable, making the API the perfect choice for organizations needing to exchange documents in industry-standard formats.
+The following code demonstrates how to convert Excel Files to PDF and HTML via Aspose.Cells:

 using Aspose.Cells;